FunnyWolf/Viper/docs/en/module/Execution_UserExecution_LinuxSelfGuardLoader.md

 + Create a new listener (Linux)
 + Open the module and select the corresponding listener
-+ After running the module, a zip file will be generated in `File Management`, containing the anti-detection ELF payload and its corresponding C++ code
++ After running the module, a zip file will be generated in `File Explorer`, containing the anti-detection ELF payload and its corresponding C++ code

 ## Notes